djm3622/website/index.md

 <div style="display: flex; align-items: center; gap: 40px; margin-bottom: 20px;">
   <div style="text-align: left; display: flex; flex-direction: column; width: calc(100% - 220px);">
     <p style="margin: 0 0 10px; line-height: 1.6;">I am a double major in Computer Science and Statistics at the Rochester Institute of Technology (RIT).
-My research interests lie in probabilistic machine learning, multi-modal systems, and numerical weather prediction.
-Currently, I am working at the intersection of diffusion models and operator learning to generate long-term solution estimates of partial differential equations (PDEs), with a specific focus on atmospheric dynamics.</p>
+My research interests lie in probabilistic machine learning, multimodal systems, and weather forecasting.
+Currently, I am working at the intersection of diffusion models and weather forecasting to generate lightweight probabilistic modules that enhance the effectiveness of state-of-the-art deterministic models.
+I am affiliated with Lehigh University (under the advisement of Arielle Carr) and the Safe AI Lab at the Rochester Institute of Technology (under Ali Baheri).</p>
     <p style="margin: 0 0 10px; line-height: 1.6;">I am actively seeking a doctoral program to further broaden my research and contribute to advancements in these fields.</p>
     <p style="margin: 0; line-height: 1.6;">Feel free to contact me at <a href="mailto:djm3622@rit.edu">djm3622@rit.edu</a>.</p>
   </div>